TheBluCoder/TheBluCoder/README.md

 ## 🧠 Current Projects (currently working on)

 - **⚡ Neon DSL** – A domain-specific language for orchestrating LLMs with multimodal input, caching, and model switching.
-- **🧩 AI Quiz Generator** – Turn your PDFs into timed quizzes using Google Gemini, vector DBs, and auto-grading magic.

 ---

 ## 🛠️ Tech I Work With